gushogg-blake/calculator/readme.md

 This allows for fluent building on previous results regardless of the order.

-Another thing I wanted was "x as a percentage of y" which I realise is just x / y times 100, but it's still nice to have it built in.
+Another thing I wanted was "x as a proportion of y" which I realise is just x / y, but it's still nice to have it built in as a separate concept.

 ## New operators